5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/Customizing_ThinkPad_Keyboard_Shortcuts.md

 ```
 where 1e is the PS2 scan code of A and 2c is the PS2 scan code of Z. So 1e=2c means that pressing A will trigger 2c, and the original definition of 2c is Z, so the letter Z is output; similarly, after pressing Z, 2c is mapped to 1e, which is the original A, so the output is the letter A.

-## Disable the trackpad using a shortcut key (and the ThinkPad red dot)
+## Disabling the TrackpPad (and TrackPoint) using a shortcut key

-Before using the above SSDT to map e037 (PrtSc) to 6d (F13), e037 is actually a special key code used to switch the Trackpad (trackpad) device (on ThinkPad, the little red dot also belongs to the Trackpad device).
-Although few people use macOS (especially Hackintosh) laptops to play games, so there is no need to disable the trackpad, but in the spirit of "I can use it, you can't do it", we still hope that there are shortcut keys that can be used.
-To turn off the touchpad, just not PrtSc.
+Before using the above SSDT to map `e037` (PrtSc) to `6d` (F13), `e037` is actually a special key code used to switch the TrackPad (trackpad) device (on ThinkPad, the little red dot also belongs to the Trackpad device).
+Although few people use macOS (especially Hackintosh) laptops to play games, so there is no need to disable the trackpad, but technically, it's possible.

 As mentioned above, we can map A to Z and also map Z to A; in the same way, we can also map a key to e037 to switch the touchpad, and then map PrtSc (e037) to other keys (eg F13).